 Funding a school garden

-This group also provides resources for grant information.
+- Environmental Education in Georgia: This group provides resources for grant information.

 Sustaining a school garden

 - How to Integrate Farm to School into a Wellness Policy: Farm to School activities dovetail perfectly into the federally mandated wellness policies that each district needs to write and implement.
 This sample policy provides helpful suggestions and wording.

 - Sample Budgets: This guide includes three sample budgets for schools to use as a guide to when planning and building a school garden.

 - Georgia Planting Guide: This planting guide will help you know what to put in the ground when!

 - Georgia Harvesting Guide: This guide will help you know when to harvest!
 Many Georgia farmers and growers were consulted when creating these guides.

 - Edible Orchards: Fruit trees, vines, and berry bushes can be great additions to a school garden.
 They are low maintenance and will feed and educate students for years to come.
 This guide from the Atlanta Local Food Initiative has suggestions for varieties that work well at schools.

 Connecting the edible school garden to classroom activities

 - Lesson Plans for Elementary Students: Georgia Organics has created this F2S sample curriculum for elementary students.